Sign Up As A Member

 No. Australian Open junior tournaments are amateur events, so participants do not earn prize money.
 However, they do earn ranking points for their participation.

-Yes, in 2023, the US Open is allocating $7,433,600 in prize money to the singles qualifying tournament.
-In singles, 128 players compete for one of 16 available qualifying spots.
+Yes, in 2025, the Australian Open will allocate $9,920,000 in prize money to the singles qualifying tournament.
+In singles, 128 players compete for one of 16 qualifying spots.

-If players lose in any qualifying round, they earn money, which increases the further a player progresses.
-For example, this year, a player who loses in the final round of the qualifying tournament earns $55,150.
+If players lose in any qualifying round, they earn money, which increases as they progress.
+For example, this year, a player who loses in the final round of the qualifying tournament earns $72,000.

 Home > Prize Money > Australian Open Prize Money